rabenacorvus/microct-data-auto/README.md

 - move specified .XML files in the move_recon_xml function two directories up
 - rename specified .XML files to include the name of the folder they are stored in.

-how to use:
+How to use:

-Insert file names that should be move in line 54 and following
+Insert file names that should be moved in line 54 and following

-Insert all file names that should be renamed to contain the name of the folder they  are located in in line 38 and following
+Insert all file names that should be renamed to contain the name of the folder they are located in, in line 38 and following

 Optional: change where the files will be moved to in line 53